Introduction to ASP.NET Core MVC Framework

 ASP.NET Core MVC application

-So, the three major components of an ASP.NET Core MVC Application are Model, View, and Controller.
-Let us discuss each of these components of the MVC design pattern in detail.
+The three major components of an ASP.NET Core MVC Application are the Model, View, and Controller.
+Let’s discuss each component of the MVC design pattern in detail.

 Role of Model in MVC Design Pattern: